isaackoi/Top-100-UFO-Cases/_pages/ufo-top-100.md

 title: Introduction
 permalink: /
 description: Index of pages related to the UFO - Top 100 topic.
-date: '2025-04-18'
+date: '2025-05-10'
 ---
 Back in around 2002, I thought that it might be interesting to find out which UFO cases are most frequently discussed in books about UFOs and SETI.

 I therefore set out to prepare a list of the UFO incidents most frequently discussed in a reasonably large sample of UFO and SETI books.

-Over four  years and 963 books later, I prepared a “Top 100” list of UFO cases based on the frequency of discussion within these books.
+Over four years later, after reading 963 UFO books, I prepared a “Top 100” list of UFO cases based on the frequency of discussion within these books.

+Now (in 2025) I have used Artificial Intelligence software to produce summaries of the information available about each of these 100 cases and to illustrate relevant pages.
+(I have, so far, resisted the temptation to edit these pages as this website is just a first experiment with using a self-improving AI system).

 In decreasing order of the numbers of references, the Top 100 UFO cases were: